 - High speed ferry: 40 minutes

-The easiest way to get to your hotel!
+The most convenient way to reach your hotel

-When you get to Capri, the very first thing we suggest you do is to hand your luggage to one of the porters waiting on the docks.
+The first thing we suggest you do is drop off your bags with one of the porter services on the pier.

 Click and print: all the schedules you need

 Bookings guaranteed by Caprionline

 Luxury Travel Advisor